The Beginner’s Guide To Rough, Hardcore And Aggressive Sex

 Household items being used to bind your partner can lead to injury from lack of circulation.

 Things like scarves, jump ropes, string, and neckties can seem convenient when you’re jumping into bondage but these objects can cut off circulation and cause grievous bodily harm if you’re not careful.

-The same holds true for a chastity belt — a device made to deny a person the ability to access their genitals as part of orgasm denial.
+The same holds true for a chastity belt — a device made to deny a person the ability to access their genitals as part of orgasm denial or even cock and ball torture.
 Don’t try to build your own — buy one specifically designed to be used safely.

 Using an improvised item as a nipple clamp can also lead to permanent injury.
 Nipple banding, however, uses small rubber bands to achieve a similar effect, but this should still be done with caution.

 It can be expensive, depending on what you’re into, but it is best and safest to use gear that was specifically made for having rough sex.